-There certainly are a lot of awesome benefits to having central heating with a gas boiler, but now and then, you’re more than likely to encounter a situation.
+There certainly are a lot of awesome conveniences to having central heating with a gas boiler, but now and then, you’re very likely to encounter a situation.

-Even though it is a possibility that the problem you have will be exceptional, the large majority of the time you’re likely to find that your gas boiler issue is a frequent one.
+Even though it is a possibility that the problem you have will be different, the large majority of the time you’re likely to see that your gas boiler issue is a frequent one.
 This means that choosing the best solution will be much simpler and faster than what you expected.

 A considerable amount of gas boiler problems can in fact be avoided by having your gas boiler serviced regularly, we highly recommend a minimum of yearly.